Unsetded/unsetded/README.md

 X : seczity
 Discord : seczity

+### 🔔 Goals And Other stuffs :
-I Work on prgrams to make tasks easier.
+💻 I Work on prgrams to make tasks easier.
+📤 You can contact me VIA Discord
+🍙 Btw, i love ricing
+🎮 I use Lazyvim instead of VSCode